freddiN/FreddiRollo/README.md

 You need to test yourself how many steps are needed to fully move your blinds up and down, I needed 7150.

+# features
+- simple http interface other devices can connect to easily
+- no wifi manager or AP setup
+- no stepper library
+- direct drive without the need of gears
+- simple html page interface without jQuery or anything external

 # BOM
-- Wemos D1 or any other ESP8266
+- Wemos D1 or any other ESP8266 (~1,60€)
-- ULN2003 motor driver
+- ULN2003 motor driver (~0,50€)
-- 28BYJ-48 stepper motor 12V
+- 28BYJ-48 stepper motor 12V (~1,50€)
-- LM2596 12V to 5V step down module
+- LM2596 12V-to-5V step down module (0,80€)
-- 12V power supply
+- 12V power supply (~6€)
 - a few 3D printed parts
 - cables and soldering iron

+It's around 5€ per window blind plus one pwoer supply.

 # electrical wiring